Differences Between Liquidity vs Solvency

 Liquidity and Solvency – Key differences

-As you can already see liquidity and solvency can’t be interchanged and they are completely different from each other.
+As you can already see, liquidity and solvency can’t be interchanged, and they are entirely different from each other.
 Let’s look at the critical differences between Liquidity and Solvency –

 - Liquidity is a short-term concept.
 Solvency is a long-term concept.

 - Liquidity needs to be understood to know how quickly a firm would be able to convert its current assets into cash.
-Solvency, on the other hand, talks about whether the firm has the ability to perpetuate for a long period of time.
+Solvency, on the other hand, talks about whether the firm has the ability to perpetuate for a long period.